- Tracey Booth

 Tracey is studying towards a PhD in Human-Computer Interaction, researching the challenges encountered by end users when developing physical computing devices with platforms such as Arduino, with a view to finding ways to support them, particularly in troubleshooting.
 Her supervisors are Dr Simone Stumpf, Dr Sara Jones and Dr Jon Bird.

-Tracey joined the Centre for HCI Design in October 2012 after completing a MSc in Human Centred Systems with distinction.
-Her dissertation investigated the potential benefits of visual (graphical) programming languages for end-users programming Arduino.
+She joined the Centre for HCI Design (HCID) in October 2012, after completing a MSc in Human-Centred Systems (awarded with Distinction) at City, University of London.
+Her MSc dissertation investigated the potential benefits of visual (graphical) programming languages for end users programming Arduino.

 Immediately after her MSc Tracey worked as a Research Fellow on the award-wining EVA project, investigating the potential of multi-user virtual environments for improving the communication skills, and reducing social isolation, of people who have aphasia following a stroke.
 Through a co-design process involving 5 people who have moderate aphasia and researchers from both HCID and the Division of Language and Communication Science, Tracey developed EVA Park, a private virtual world for use in an experimental trial.

 Before joining City, University of London, Tracey spent a decade working on technology projects in the Voluntary Sector.